crunchy-devops/jenkins-pic/JMETER.md

 Select Console ouptut (build log) parsing
 Tick Mark build Failed on Error
 Tick Use project rule
 Path to rule file in workspace :  parserules
+parserules file contains a regex for checking if there is an error

 ### Performance Plugin
 Go to manage-Jenkins -> Manage plugins -> Tab available -> Filter Performance